zehnm/integration.webhook/README.md

 It may crash at any time, leak memory, or render your YIO remote unresponsive.
 The json configuration is not finalized and will most likely change!

-This repository might be included in the official YIO project, once basic features are implemented and the configuration is stable.
+This repository might be included in the official YIO project in the future, once basic features are implemented and the configuration is stable.

-Until then the web-configurator is unsupported, it might partially work, or not at all.
+The web-configurator is unsupported, it might partially work, or not at all.

 ## Features